 Acrylic paint is a true marvel.
 First of all, you can use it on almost any surface.
 Wood, hardboard, plastic, cloth, glass, you name it.

 Second, it has an incomparable covering power.
-Meaning, you can paint it on top of another paint without worrying too much about preparing the background for coloring.
+You can paint it on top of another paint without worrying too much about preparing the surface.

 Acrylic paint also becomes water-resistant when dry.
 I love to shoot tea and coffee splashes.
-To do that, I need a background that can survive liters and liters of spilled liquid.
+To do that, I need a background that can survive litres and litres of spilt liquid.

-I took a sheet of hardboard, painted it with acrylic paint — and didn’t even bother with a top coat.
+I took a sheet of hardboard, painted it with acrylic paint.
+And I didn’t even bother with a topcoat.
 The only background I’ve ever ruined during my work was one I bought from a ‘professional’.

-Even better, you can create smooth gradients from one color to another with incredible ease.
-Or merge two colors together, creating a natural-looking texture.
+You can also create smooth gradients from one color to another with incredible ease.
+Or merge two colors, creating a natural-looking texture.

 How to Paint a Light DIY Background

-One of my favorite examples of the latter is adding a bit of gray to my white backgrounds.
-Shooting on a pure white background (like a large sheet of paper, for example) can be quite difficult.
-Especially if you are working with natural light and don’t have the entire control of your lighting.
+One of my favourite examples of the latter is adding a bit of grey to my white background.
+Shooting on a pure white background (like a large sheet of paper, for example) can be quite tricky.
+Especially if you are working with natural light and don’t have complete control of your lighting.

-Having a bit of texture will improve your backgrounds.
+Having a bit of texture will improve your background.
 It conceals small flaws of lighting, giving you more time to work on your composition.